helenemartin/colorifix-backend/README.md

-Tech test for Colorifix
+Tech test for Colorifix 1/2

-Colorifix-backend
+1/Colorifix-backend

 This the repositery for the database API and backend for the Colorifix test